casper-network/casper-sidecar/README.md

 sleep_between_keep_alive_checks_in_seconds = 30
 ```

 The `node_connections` option configures the node (or multiple nodes) to which the Sidecar will connect and the parameters under which it will operate with that node.
+Connecting to multiple nodes requires multiple `[[connections]]` sections.

 * `ip_address` - The IP address of the node to monitor.
 * `sse_port` - The node's event stream (SSE) port.
 This [example configuration](EXAMPLE_NODE_CONFIG.toml) uses port `9999`.